Booklice Bugs in Grain Stores. Should you Fumigate?

-However, if you out your finger on a secondary pest, it is very likely that they will easily crush into nothingness.
+However, if you put your finger on a secondary pest, it is likely, they will easily crush into nothingness.
 This will indicate that, as soon as you begin moving the grain, the bugs will die out from the natural abrasion of the grains rubbing together.

 So, if you have a secondary pest like psocids throughout your grain store, the best thing to do is to move the grain about a bit, especially if you are storing over a year or into the late spring, moving the grain around in December or January always does it a world of good.

 If the grain is in a bin or silo then a simple transfer or re-stir will do the trick, with 85% of insects killed in this way (ALWAYS CHECK YOUR AUGERS AND ELEVATORS FOR OTHER INFESTATIONS BEFORE DOING THIS!).
 If you are loading a lorry and you know you have had an issue in the year, then picking up a bucketful, dropping it back onto the heap and then picking it up again will work well.
 This is what our GrainCare guys call “the double movement.”